CarolinaKra/FashionArticlesImageClassification/README.md

   2. Set the measure of success
   3. Set an evaluation protocol
   4. Load and prepare the data
-  5. Develope a model that does better than a baseline model
+  5. Develop a model that does better than a baseline model
   6. Develope a model that overfits by scaling up
   7. Tune the hyperparameters, add regularisation and train and test the final model.
 * The data preparation step includes: